Migrating Monolith to Microservice Architecture – the Path

 Create remote User Interface

-If a monolith has User Interface that runs on the same machine as the rest of the code and completely relies on that fact, we have truly monolithic application :).
-However Microservices assume remote communications, therefore we need to prepare User Interface to communicate “over the wires”.
-We can achieve that by creating a Proxy layer between UI and the rest of the application.
-Proxy layer helps to gradually transition our UI to use services keeping the application live at all time.
+If a monolith has a User Interface that runs on the same machine as the rest of the code and completely relies on that fact, we have a truly monolithic application 🙂.
+However, Microservices assume remote communications; therefore, we need to prepare the User Interface to communicate “over the wires”.
+We can achieve that by creating a Proxy layer between the UI and the rest of the application.
+The The Proxy layer helps to gradually transition our UI to use services, keeping the application live at all times.
 Gradual transition mitigates large risks that come with “big-bang” releases.
-Remember to deploy often, do not wait until the whole monolith is fully migrated to services.
-If anything goes wrong, it is much easier to revert and fix a small piece rather than entire system.
+Remember to deploy often; do not wait until the whole monolith is fully migrated to services.
+If anything goes wrong, it is much easier to revert and fix a small piece rather than the entire system.

-1. Create a Proxy layer that directly communicates to in-process domain code.
+1. Create a Proxy layer that directly communicates with in-process domain code.

 User Interface and Proxy